Entropy production dynamics in quench protocols of a driven-dissipative critical system: Quantum entropy production dynamics

 Conversely, for the quenches to (d) $\epsilon_f = 1.1$, (e) $\epsilon_f = \epsilon_+$ and (f) $\epsilon_f = 1.3$, we find that $\Pi_d \gg \Pi_\mathcal{U}$; that is, dissipation becomes the main source of irreversibility.
 In all these cases both $\Pi_d$ and $\Pi_{\mathcal{U}}$ present an $N$-dependent transient, peak at some instant of time and then eventually relaxing back to the NESS value.
 Notice how the maximal values reached by $\Pi_d$ are significantly higher than those of the NESS.
 This allows one to conclude that the transition from a dark to a bright NESS is accompanied by a significant production of entropy.
 Please note also the horizontal scales, showing that the relaxation times in Figs.~\ref{fig:Pies1_quench}(d) and \ref{fig:Pies2_quench}(d) are significantly larger.
 Conversely, in Figs.~\ref{fig:Pies1_quench}(f) and \ref{fig:Pies2_quench}(f), the relaxation times reduce significantly.
 Notwithstanding, the maximum entropy production rate is still very high.

 These results show that the thermodynamic response of the system depends sensibly on the final pump value $\epsilon_f$.
-When the quench is to the same phase we find that $\Pi_d \approx \Pi_{\mathcal{U}}$, while when we abruptly change the phase $\Pi_d \gg \Pi_{\mathcal{U}}$: in the former, the contributions of the dissipation and uncertainty introduced by the coarse-graining are comparable and in the later the dissipation dominates over the measurement procedure.
-When the system is quenched toward the bright phase, one finds a strong dependency on $N$, together with a peak of the entropy production rates before the relaxation to the NESS.
-Whether or not $\epsilon_f$ lies inside the bistability region, plays an essential role in the time-scales involved, which become significantly slower due to the metastable character of this region.
+When the quench is to the same phase we find that $\Pi_d \approx \Pi_{\mathcal{U}}$, while when we abruptly change the phase $\Pi_d \gg \Pi_{\mathcal{U}}$: in the former, the contributions of the dissipation and uncertainty introduced by the coarse-graining are comparable, and in the latter the dissipation dominates over {coarse graining that produces $\Pi_{\mathcal{U}}$}.
+When the system is quenched toward the bright phase, one finds a strong dependence on $N$, together with a peak of the entropy production rates before the relaxation to the NESS.
+Whether $\epsilon_f$ lies inside or outside the bistability region, plays an essential role in the time-scales involved, which become significantly slower due to the metastable character of this region.